meekrob/Summit_RNAseq_Pipeline/02_scripts/ChIP_README.txt

     bedtools

 REQUIRED FILES:
+    metadatafile
     bwa genome indexes
     black list BED file.
     A file with the chromosome sizes.

+METADATA FORMAT:
+Four columns, whitespace delimited.
+Comment lines are specified with '#' as the first character.

+Example:
+#stage rep1 rep2 input
+LE LE_1.fastq LE_2.fastq LE_input.fastq
+L1 L1_1.fastq L1_2.fastq L1_input.fastq
+#L3 L3_1.fastq L3_2.fastq L3_input.fastq

+TO ADAPT:
+    Adapting to other datasets- The data must contain two replicate file and one input control in fastq format.
+Multiple experiments with the same structure are specified in the metadata file.
+    Adapting to a non-SLURM environment- you must override the function 'sb' and scrub arguments preceding the jobstep argument.

 Last edit:
     Mon Sep 28 12:21:23 MDT 2020